 G2: signal bandwidth up to 15 kHz (FM voice);

-G3: signal bandwidth up to 200 kHz (high speed data)
+G3: signal bandwidth up to 200 kHz (high speed data);

-G4: signal bandwidth 1 … 16 MHz (Amateur TV)
+G4: signal bandwidth 1 … 16 MHz (Amateur TV);

 Test case overview

 The test cases were chosen in such a way that all available amateur signal groups were used.
-The carrier frequencies were varied to measure at least (if possible) the interfering signal on the Galileo E6-centre frequency (worst case scenario) and with the least possible frequency separation from the E6-centre frequency, if IARU's band plan for region I is respected (bound to the transmitter's available channel selection options).
+The carrier frequencies were varied to measure at least (if possible) the interfering signal on the Galileo E6-centre frequency (worst case scenario) and with the least possible frequency separation from the E6-centre frequency, if IARU's band plan for region 1 is respected (bound to the transmitter's available channel selection options).